After you’ve submitted your application and heard back from us, it’s time for you to dig into due diligence.

-3. Completing initial Phone Q&A with our team in Dillon, MT
+2. Completing initial phone calls with our team

 Remember that this is your time to thoroughly research the franchise opportunity before your visit to Great Harvest headquarters in Dillon, Montana, where we will make a decision on whether to award you a franchise!

 If your application meets our minimum criteria we will send you a bound copy of our Franchise Disclosure Document (FDD).
 The FDD provides more in-depth information on the Great Harvest bakery franchise opportunity.
 We are proud to say that the section on our historical financial performance is one of the most detailed of any franchisor, so this will hopefully help answer many of your financial questions.

 Please note that we, the franchisor, cannot provide any additional financial information outside of what is presented in the FDD due to regulatory requirements.
 Read more about the FDD in our blog posts here and here.

 The first phone Q&A is about us getting to know each other.
 This is an opportunity for you to have your questions answered and for both of us to discover if the fit is right.
 During this interview we will ask you about your reasons for wanting to start a Great Harvest bakery cafe franchise, discuss your business acumen and industry compatibility, among other important topics for future franchisees.
 Everyone who will be involved in the day-to-day operations of the bakery cafe should participate.
 We will contact you to schedule this call upon making a determination about your application.